 Presence of any defect(s) or laboratory data consistent with congenital rubella infection.
 Infants with congenital rubella syndrome usually present with more than one sign or symptom consistent with congenital rubella infection.
 However, infants may present with a single defect.
 Deafness is most common single defect.

 An illness, usually manifesting in infancy, resulting from rubella infection in utero and characterized by signs or symptoms from the following categories:

-- Cataracts/congenital glaucoma, congenital heart disease (most commonly patent ductus arteriosus, or peripheral pulmonary artery stenosis), loss of hearing, pigmentary retinopathy
+- Cataracts/congenital glaucoma, congenital heart disease (most commonly patent ductus arteriosus or peripheral pulmonary artery stenosis), hearing impairment, pigmentary retinopathy.

-- Purpura, splenomegaly, jaundice, microcephaly, mental retardation, meningoencephalitis, radiolucent bone disease.
+- Purpura, hepatosplenomegaly, jaundice, microcephaly, developmental delay, meningoencephalitis, radiolucent bone disease.

 Laboratory Criteria For Diagnosis

 - Demonstration of rubella-specific immunoglobulin M (IgM) antibody, OR